jampp/geeks/_src/_posts/2019-02-26-year-of-hell.markdown

 then be shared by all bidders and that cost gets amortized in time and scale.
 It was a clear win, but not without its challenges.

-The first version of the BDT had a rather naïve approach we thought we could get away with.
+The first version of the BDT had a rather naïve approach (which we thought we could get away with).
 Instead of building a truly optimal tree, we tried a heuristic that was fast and simple.
 At least in tests.
 As soon as we plugged it onto some real configurations, there wasn't a machine that had enough RAM to finish the job.
 Those were some nicely wasted months,